jdmau72/Grading-Tools-/README.md

-* Please place the folder with this source code in the same directory as your course folders

 # folderGenerator.py
 This is a simple Python script that lets you quickly generate folders for each assignment, as well as folders for each student in each assignment.
-The script will ask for the name of the class folder, the assignment type (Lab, Project, etc), and the number of that assignment.
+The script will ask for the name of the class folder, the classlist csv file, the assignment type (Lab, Project, etc), and the number of that assignment.
 It will then create a folder for each of those assignments (ex.
 Lab3) Inside each of those assignment folders, it will create a folder for each student.